ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the node is joining a group for the first time, and the KDC maintains the public keys of the group members, the Client is REQUIRED to send its own public key and proof-of-possession (PoP) evidence in the Joining Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
 The request is accepted only if both public key is provided and the PoP evidence is successfully verified.

 If a node re-joins a group as authorized by the same access token and using the same public key, it can omit the public key and the PoP evidence, or just the PoP evidence, from the Joining Request.
 Then, the KDC will be able to retrieve the node's public key associated to the access token for that group.
-If the key has been discarded, the KDC replies with 4.00 Bad Request, as specified in {{gid-post}}.
-If a node re-joins a group but wants to update its own public key, it needs to include both its public key and the PoP evidence in the Joining Request.
+If the public key has been discarded, the KDC replies with 4.00 (Bad Request) error response, as specified in {{gid-post}}.
+If a node re-joins a group but wants to update its own public key, it needs to include both its public key and the PoP evidence in the Joining Request like when it joined the group for the first time.

 If the application requires backward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members, upon a new node's joining the group.
 To this end, the KDC uses the message format of the response defined in {{gid-get}}.
 Application profiles may define alternative ways of retrieving the keying material, such as sending separate requests to different resources at the KDC ({{gid-get}}, {{pubkey-get}}, {{policies-get}}).
 The KDC MUST increment the version number of the current keying material, before distributing the newly generated keying material to the group.
 After that, the KDC SHOULD store the distributed keying material in persistent storage.